BackgroundInterview Date:February 2019

 Did any of your extracurricular activities have a particularly big impact on your experience?

-Is there anything you feel your major’s department does especially well or poorly?
+Is there anything that you feel Bard has done especially well or especially poorly so far academically?

 How would you describe the learning environment?
 Do you think it’s particularly competitive or collaborative?